sabdelmalik/BibleTaggingUtility/README.md

 Right click the tag to delete using the context menu.
 Alternatively, select the tag, then press the delete key.
 ## Directly editing a tag
 Press F2 to Enable editing the current tag cell.
+## Use of the Blue Letter Bible Panel
+A double click on any tag in the bottom row of any grid will retrieve its definition in the Blue Letter Bible Panel.
+If the cell contains more than one Strong’s number, a context menu will let the user select one of them.